Finoozer/article-one/README.md

    **How:**

-   Once you decide to set a principle, change it only if that's the last option.
+   Once you decide to set a principle, change it only if it's the last option.

 ------